 - ‘School account management’ allows the user to create additional user accounts for the school.
 We recommend that headteachers, or members of staff with delegated authority, have this level of permission.

 Local authority user permissions

 There are 2 different permission levels for LAs:

 - ‘LA account management’ allows you to create additional user accounts for your LA.
-LAs can have up to 7 users in total.

 Multi-academy trust user permissions